vitoraleluia/vitoraleluia/README.md

 ---

-## I'm a Computer Engineering student.
+## I'm a Java Software Developer.

-- 👨🏼‍🎓 Currently I'm a student in IPCB - Instituto Politécnico de Castelo Branco.
+- 👨🏼‍🎓 Currently I'm a Software Engineer at Capgemini Engineering.
-- 📖 I’m currently learning **Web development** (HTML and CSS).
+- 📖 I’m currently about **distributed systems and java entrerprise**.
-- 💭 I’m looking to collaborate with other students.
+- 💭 I’m looking to collaborate with other students/developers/engineers.